Most estate disputes don’t actually start as “disputes.”

 - Documents are legally valid but emotionally surprising

-Most of the time, these conflicts aren’t about greed or bad intent.
-They’re about confusion, grief, and trust.
+Most of the time, these conflicts are not about greed or bad intent.
+They are about confusion, grief, and trust.

 What an Estate Mediator Does

 An estate mediator helps families work through disagreements before they turn into formal legal battles.
-Instead of arguing through lawyers or court filings, everyone sits down in a structured setting designed to clarify concerns, explain legal realities, and explore practical solutions.
+Instead of arguing through lawyers or court filings, everyone participates in a structured process designed to clarify concerns, explain legal realities, and explore practical solutions.

-The benefits of working with a mediator are numerous:
+The benefits of working with a mediator are significant:

 Working With a Mediator Creates Clarity

-In many estate disputes, people are talking past each other.
+In many estate disputes, people are talking past one another.
 One person may be focused on legal authority, another on fairness, and another on feeling excluded from the process.

-The estate mediation process helps separate legal questions from emotional ones and focuses on what actually needs to be resolved.
+The estate mediation process helps separate legal questions from emotional concerns and focuses on what actually needs to be resolved.

 Mediation Is a Strong Alternative to Litigation